"We all dream about travelling the world. But some dreams are bigger than others."

 - I must step foot on dry land

 Now that it's all over, I'd like to thank everybody who helped me along the way.
-If you'd like to have a crack at breaking my world records, feel free to contact me and I'll give you all the support you'll need.
+Please note that the Just Giving page for WaterAid is still active (see below) and if you enjoy these blogs, please make a small donation.
+If you'd like to have a crack at breaking my world records, feel free to contact me and I'll give you all the support I can.

-I'm raising money for the charity WaterAid, a UK-based registered charity fighting to alleviate the disease, misery and death caused by open sewers, contaminated drinking water and lousy sanitation in developing countries around the world.
+One of the goals of The Odyssey Expedition was to help raise funds and awareness for the charity WaterAid, a UK-based registered charity fighting to alleviate the disease, misery and death caused by open sewers, contaminated drinking water and bad sanitation in developing countries around the world.
 If you enjoy these blogs, then please give give give.

-It's shocking that today, in 2013, children are still dying from diarrhoea - one of the most preventable and cheaply treated diseases in the world.
+It's shocking that even today, children are still dying from diarrhoea - one of the most preventable and cheaply treated diseases in the world.
 A donation of just one dollar would pay for a simple sugar-salt solution which could genuinely save a child's life.

 The Odyssey Expedition's JustGiving account ensures that 100 percent of the money you donate goes directly to WaterAid.